mendix/docs/content/developerportal/deploy/private-cloud-monitor.md

 The reference dashboard provided in this document will not be compatible with the native Mendix 9.6 metrics.
 {{% /alert %}}

-### 4.1 Import the Dashboard
+### 4.1 Import the Dashboard{#import-dashboard}

-To install the reference dashboard, download the [dashboard JSON](https://cdn.mendix.com/mendix-for-private-cloud/grafana-dashboard/mendix_app_dashboard-1.0.0.json) to a local file.
+To install the reference dashboard, download the [dashboard JSON](https://cdn.mendix.com/mendix-for-private-cloud/grafana-dashboard/mendix_app_dashboard_compatibility-1.1.0.json) to a local file.

 [Import](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) the downloaded JSON into Grafana: